ShorenaK/AWS-serverless-chat-webapp-2024/README.md

-# Serverless Chat Web App - 2024
+# Serverless Chat Web App - AWS 2024
 ## Shorena K. Anzhilov

 ## Description:

-This project is a serverless chat application built using AWS services.
-It showcases the architecture and design of serverless applications by leveraging various AWS tools and services.
+This project is a serverless It showcases the architecture and design of Serverless Chat Web Application by leveraging various AWS services.

 The application serves static resources to users' browsers via AWS S3 (Simple Storage Service) and uses JavaScript to dynamically modify web pages for an interactive user experience.
 It ensures secure access to resources by managing permissions and access policies with AWS IAM (Identity and Access Management).